 Your final step is to reach out to your top choice vendors and have conversation with them – ideally, in person.
 Schedule a tour of the venue.
 Stop in to the florist's shop.
 Make an appointment to meet with your photographer or entertainment provider.
 If geographical distance doesn't permit an in-person meeting, see if the vendor is willing to do a video call for your initial consultation.
 There's nothing like a face-to-face interaction with someone to help you determine their character and trustworthiness, both of which are essential in a good wedding vendor.

 Once you've thoroughly vetted each potential vendor and understand what's included in their service contract, you can decide which ones meet your needs while staying within your budget.
-Remember, the most important thing any vendor can provide you is the wedding day of your dreams, so make sure the ones you choose can deliver on that.
+When researching and finding your perfect wedding vendors, choose the ones who make you feel confident that they can deliver your dream wedding.

 Hurricane Productions provides a full suite of media and entertainment services for your wedding day.
 Visit our pricing page or get in touch with us today to learn how we can make your celebration unforgettable.